vgsr/vgsr-entity/readme.txt

 This plugin is not hosted in the official WordPress repository.
 Instead, updating is supported through use of the [GitHub Updater](https://github.com/afragen/github-updater/) plugin by @afragen and friends.

 == Changelog ==

+= 2.1.0 =
+* Bestuur: Added column to the All Posts admin page list to display signed positions
+* Kast: Fixed errors when opening the New Post admin page
+* Fixed losing the correct post status when updating an archived entity
+* BuddyPress: the displayed entity members count includes only current leden/residents
+* BuddyPress: enable searching member profiles by entity post title
+* BuddyPress: limit the members avatar list when on non-singular pages
+* BuddyPress: separate display of leden and oud-leden
+* WPSEO: fixed breadcrumb issues on plugin and non-plugin pages

 = 2.0.0 =
 * Full rewrite of entity logic and entity metadata